siyuan-bruce/siyuan-bruce.github.io/_posts/2021-11-01-Deutsch-Jozsa-Algorithm.md

 ### 1.2 Solution Circuit

-We first present the solution circuit and try to find why it can help find the solution.
-In the following picture, we assume $$n=1$$ in the upper register.
+The Deutsch-Jozsa algorithm employs a solution circuit that utilizes a quantum computer's unique capabilities to solve this problem.
+The solution circuit involves a series of steps that manipulate the quantum states to obtain the desired solution.
+In the circuit diagram presented, where n=1 in the upper register, a Hadamard gate is used to achieve superposition of quantum states.
+The targeted function is then used to obtain a modified quantum state that is subjected to another Hadamard gate.
+The resulting quantum state is measured to obtain the desired output.

 ![Image](/assets/images/posts/Deutsch-Jozsa-Algorithm/Deutsch-Circuit.png "Image@512x512")